- Michael E Jacobs

 - Representative Matters

 Prior to his time with the firm, Michael was an attorney-advisor to the Fiscalía Nacional Económica, Chile’s antitrust enforcement authority and one of the leading competition agencies in the region.
 He was directly involved in many of the agency’s highest profile cartel and abuse of dominance matters, and he played a leading role in various policy initiatives.
-He has since continued to consult with the agency on various matters.
+He has since continued to be involved in various matters in the region.

 - Commercial Litigation